 Long response times

 If an accident or incident occurs, an employee won’t be alerted until the time of a check-in.
-This could be a couple of hours or even an entire working day depending on check-in intervals.
+This could be a couple of hours or even an entire working day depending on your check-in intervals.
 Locating the employee could then take several more hours if their exact location is not known.
+However, following an injury, response is extremely time critical and an injury could be severely worsened by the time help arrives.

 False alarms and complacency

-It is then up to the monitor to follow up on a missed check-in but they too could easily forget or become complacent, particularly if they are used to receiving false alerts.
+It is then up to the monitor to follow up on a missed check-in but they too could easily forget or become complacent, particularly if they are continually having to chase up employees who have simply forgotten.

-False alarms are likely to cause time and resources to be wasted trying to chase up and locate the employee or could even prevent monitors from responding to a genuine alarm.
+False alarms are likely to waste time and resources spent trying to chase up and locate the employee while they may even precent monitors from responsing to a genuine missed check-in.

 Stopping work to make a phone call can be time consuming and distract from the work at hand.
 For the supervisor, monitoring a group of lone workers and calling each one back if they miss a call is also incredibly time consuming and will cost the business.

-If a lone worker is carrying out client meetings or sessions, stopping the meeting to make a phone call will be distracting and can affect the quality of the service for the client.
+If a lone worker is carrying out client meetings or sessions, stopping to make a phone call will be distracting and can affect the quality of the service being provided to the client.
 If the meeting is sensitive in nature, this could be particularly troublesome as the client could be upset by the action.

 Fortunately, there are a range of low cost, technology based check-in solutions on the market today that address the challenges of manual check-ins.
 StaySafe offer an app which not only allows lone workers to check-in at the touch of a button, but monitors their safety status in real time and allows them to send a number of alerts if they are in need of immediate assistance.